What Should You Eat If You Come Down with Coronavirus?

 Here is some guidance from a registered dietitian on foods and drinks that may help you feel just a little bit better if you get sick with COVID-19.

 At EatingWell, we've been answering a lot of questions surrounding food and the new coronavirus.
 What's safe?
 What isn't?
 How should you be handling your groceries?
 One question that may be on people's minds as they're hunkering down is: What should you eat if you come down with COVID-19?
+(Also be sure to check out what you should eat before and after getting the COVID-19 vaccine, according to experts).

 Just to be clear—there is no magic diet that will help.
 We have some information about foods and drinks that may reduce flu and cold symptoms or duration, but we don't know specifically about COVID-19 (understandably, as the virus is so new).
 Here's some general guidance to help you feed yourself or a loved one who gets sick, including what to eat and drink, what to limit, and how to prepare in advance.